ULJ-Yale/qunex/README.md

-# README File for Qu|Nex NiUtilities Code
+# README File for Quantitative Neuroimaging Environment & ToolboX (Qu|Nex)
+# NeuroImaging Utilities (NIutilities) Code

 Background
 ==========
 ---

-Qu|Nex General Neuroimaging Utilities (gMRI) are neuroimaging preprocessing and analysis utilities that support multiple tasks through a common user interface, designed to simplify multiple steps of neuroimaging data preprocessing and analysis from sorting of dicom files to second level statistical analysis.
-They often provide a wrapper for efficiently running other tools and software either on a single computer or computer cluster by using PBS, SLURM or LSF scheduling.
+Qu|Nex Neuroimaging Utilities (NIutilities) are neuroimaging preprocessing and analysis framework that supports a variety of functions through a common user interface, designed to automate multiple steps of neuroimaging data preprocessing and analysis.
+Beyond stand-alone functions, NIutilities also support the broader Qu|Nex processing and analytic pipeline functionality, from from sorting of dicom files to second level statistical analysis.
+NIutilities provide an 'engine' for efficiently running other functions either on a single computer or computer cluster by using PBS, SLURM or LSF scheduling.

-The `gmri` utilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
+NIutilities make use of and assume that relevant information and data is provided in a number of file formats, further described below.
 The utilities assume and help maintain a specific folder structure, further described below.
 A number of utilities depend on external dependencies and make use of data and